 In all likelihood, the same will be true for you!
 Most women are able to wear regular clothing until they begin to show.

 Secondly, I live in Texas, and most of my pregnancy landed in the warmer months of the year.
 If I had lived in a colder region, I likely would have spent more on warmer clothing–and more of it!
-Keep in mind that if you life in a colder region you may need to expand some on my basic maternity wardrobe.
+Keep in mind that if you live in a colder region you may need to expand some on my basic maternity wardrobe.
 Or move to Texas. 😉

 I pretty much lived in my maternity camis when I was pregnant.
 Between the actual Texas heat and my own body heat, I was always so warm that I usually just wore a cami around the house.
 I also layered them with other maternity blouses/shirts.
 That way if my shirt was a little thin or a little low around the neckline I was still covered.